zeke-john/codecall/README.md

 - **42.3%** on Python
 - **47.7%** on TypeScript

-That's a 12% improvement just from language choice.
+That's a 12% improvement just from language choice, and various other models show the same pattern.

 TypeScript also gives you:

 - Full type inference for SDK generation
 - Compile time validation of tool schemas